nathanrosspowell/interfacezero/README.md

 Interface Zero
 ==============

-RPG digital stats
+Digital stats [website][website]
 -----------------

 [Interface Zero][interfacezero] is a cyberpunk themed pen and paper RPG.
+The character sheets are made up of many stats, so I wanted to digitise them in some way.
 This repro used the  `gh-pages` feature of GitHub to provide a website that will be up to date every time a file is updated.
 The digitised character sheets are laid out in the human friendly data formal [YAML][yaml].
+The final [website][website] is powered by the [Twitter Bootstrap][bootstrap] framework so it is viewed perfectly on all platforms, escpecially mobile.

 How to add a character